Karyotyping / Targeted Chromosome Analysis

 Karyotyping, or G-banded analysis, involves the microscopic examination of the chromosomes.
 This test can detect loss or gain of material from any region of any chromosome.
 In addition, karyotyping can detect both balanced and unbalanced structural rearrangements such as translocations and inversions.
+Analysis may involve a whole genome analysis where all chromosomes are reviewed or targeted chromosome analysis (TCA) where only specific chromosomes are assessed.
+The type of analysis carried out will be determined by the reason for referral.

 Living cells are required for cell culture to produce the chromosome preparations.
 Hence, frozen or fixed material cannot be processed.